-The USL Super League is a professional women’s soccer league set to kick off in August 2024.
+The USL Super League is a Division One professional women’s soccer league, operated by the United Soccer League, the largest and fastest-growing pre-professional and professional soccer organization in the United States.
 The USL Super League has committed to U.S. Soccer’s Division One standards, reflecting its collective vision to be a global leader in women’s soccer on and off the field while providing more opportunities for more women in more communities.
-The inaugural 2024 season will feature 10-12 teams with additional teams set to join in subsequent seasons.
+The inaugural 2024 season features 8 teams with additional teams set to join in subsequent seasons.

-The USL Super League’s inaugural season will kick off in August 2024 and run to June 2025, becoming the first and only U.S.-based professional soccer league competing on the traditional international soccer calendar.
+The USL Super League’s inaugural season will kicked off in August 2024 and will run to June 2025, becoming the first and only U.S.-based professional soccer league competing on the traditional international soccer calendar.
 The “fall-to-summer” calendar prioritizes the fan experience, on-field competition, and commercial opportunities.

-The USL Super League will have 10-12 teams in its inaugural season with plans to grow to 20 teams by 2026.
+The USL Super League has 8 teams in its inaugural season with plans to grow to 20 teams by 2026.

 - Charlotte, N.C.